CHRISTMAS PARTIES - A GUIDE FOR THE SOCIALLY ANXIOUS

 Signs of nerves getting a bit out of hand include some of the following :

-- The anxiety is in excess of what others would experience in a similar situation.
+The anxiety is excessive relative to what others would experience in a similar situation.

 How common is social anxiety disorder?

 The 2007 Australian National Mental Health Survey found that, of the 16 million individuals surveyed, 4.7% of these individuals had a diagnosis of Social Anxiety Disorder in the previous 12 months .
 That’s about 1 in 20 who experience sufficiently severe levels of social anxiety to warrant a diagnosis.

 Of course, this only captures those with a diagnosis of Social Anxiety Disorder, and does not include those who may be living with similar difficulties but not yet identified what it is.